usnistgov/FIPS201/_FIPS201/keymanagement.md

     [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).

 The expiration date of the PIV authentication and card authentication certificates **SHALL NOT** be after the expiration date of the PIV Card.
+The exiration of the PIV card is the is the date printed on the card (zone 14F).
+The CHUID contains the 'digital copy'/representation of that date.
+See section 4.2.1 for definition of the CHUID format.
 If the card is revoked, the PIV authentication and card authentication certificates **SHALL** be revoked in cases where the card cannot be collected and destroyed.
 However, a PIV authentication or card authentication certificate **MAY** be revoked and subsequently replaced without revoking the
 PIV Card.
 The presence of a valid, unexpired, and unrevoked authentication